Get Matched With Architecture Programs

 Alternative Paths

-The National Council of Architectural Registration Boards (NCARB) has a new Certificate Portfolio Program that allows those with experience in the field, but no degree, to submit an online portfolio of work documentation to satisfy the board's educational requirement.
+The National Council of Architectural Registration Boards (NCARB) has a new Certificate Portfolio Program that allows those with experience in the field, without a degree, to submit an online portfolio of work documentation to satisfy the board's educational requirement.
+Keep in mind you will still need to meet the three-year internship requirement, so you should have a clear understanding of what is required so you can maintain documentation of all experience that meets this requirements.

 Find Online Architecture Schools